pedromassango/flutter-sliver-app-bar/README.md

-# flutter_silver_bar
+# FlutterSilverAppBar

-A new Flutter application. to sow an example about SilverAppBar
+A new Flutter application.
+To sow an example about SilverAppBar Widget

 ## Getting Started